pavt/egad/documentation/replication-package.md

 # EGAD - Replication Package Data and Tool Showcase Track MSR 2023

+### 0 Get Familiar with GT

 ### 1 Load the tool and the Lepiter database into GT

 Download GT (Glamorous Toolkit) for your OS from [gtoolkit.com](https://gtoolkit.com).
 Start GlamorousToolkit app and open a Playground (top left button).
 Copy-paste the following code snippet into the Playground, and evaluate it by clicking on the *Evaluate* button (black triangle).
 (This may take up to a minute.)